tomaszfrelek2/237D/ros2_ws/README.md

 ros2 run scooter_data servo
 ```

 Use `ros2 topic list` to see the `/topics` that are being published the nodes.
 Run `ros2 run scooter_data bag_recorder` to record the data using ROS2 Bag.
+ROS2 Bag is a tool for recording and playback of topics published by a ROS2 Node.

+To visualise the saved data, run `python3 playback.py --"/path_to_bag" --o "/save_directory"